WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Tom Bober (EduAC Co-Chair)**
 <br>District Library Coordinator, School District of Clayton, MO

+>”The American Archive of Public Broadcasting's [*Share a Segment*](https://americanarchivepb.wordpress.com/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/) feature makes the thousands of hours of programming and original materials accessible to students of all ages.
+Instead of sharing an hour-long program and asking students to find time-stamps, educators are able to share a link that targets students' attention to a segment of any length specific to their curriculum.”

 **Joel Breakstone**
 <br>Director, Stanford History Education Group

+>”The American Archive of Public Broadcasting is an indispensable resource.
+Our team frequently turns to the AAPB's incredible collection of audio and visual sources when we are developing lesson plans.
+We also recommend it to teachers looking for materials for inquiry-based history instruction.”

 **Laura Evans**
 <br>Director of Education, Georgia Public Broadcasting

+>”The American Archive of Public Broadcasting is a unique platform that draws on some of the most significant events in recent American memory.
+These resources are an invaluable addition to the universe of content available to educators and students through public media.
+Our Georgia educators are thrilled to be able to bring such intimate perspectives on our nation's history into their classrooms.“

 **Justin Jakovac**
 <br>Executive Director, Mountain-Plains Museums Association

 **Benjamin Leff**
 <br>Social Studies Teaching Associate, University Laboratory High School, Urbana, IL

+>”As a high school history teacher, it's wonderful to be able to point students to trusted websites like the American Archive of Public Broadcasting.
+The [national collection](https://urldefense.com/v3/__https:/americanarchive.org/participating-orgs__;!!DZ3fjg!pW7b0LZ3ec3R0EtusZlyBEvcO-Fp3HCyuOLOjVsgXvUanEIUvREZIL4DXo7emHjT$) of public radio and television content provide engaging primary sources, and the [Curated Exhibits](https://urldefense.com/v3/__https:/americanarchive.org/exhibits__;!!DZ3fjg!pW7b0LZ3ec3R0EtusZlyBEvcO-Fp3HCyuOLOjVsgXvUanEIUvREZIL4DXghciEEP$) contextualize these sources with historical and analytical analysis.
+Take for example the [Televising Black Politics in the Black Power Era: Black Journal and Soul!](https://urldefense.com/v3/__https:/americanarchive.org/exhibits/black-power__;!!DZ3fjg!pW7b0LZ3ec3R0EtusZlyBEvcO-Fp3HCyuOLOjVsgXvUanEIUvREZIL4DXnUQxNnh$) exhibit.
+It can be hard to find resources like this that provide students with accessible audiovisual content that efficiently contextualizes their importance.
+Sources like these provide the basis for stimulating classroom discussions, as well as a rich mine for student research projects.”

 **Kristin Lehner**
 <br>Director, Secondary Education Content & Curriculum Strategy, PBS Education